-A further striking pattern is that for all firm types considered the transaction value per firm in intra-EU trade is larger for exports than for imports, while for extra-EU trade the opposite is true for all firm types except for manufacturing traders.
-For total trade we observe the same discrepancy as for intra-EU trade, except for wholesale traders where the transaction value per firm is smaller for exports than for imports.
+A further striking pattern is that for all firm types considered the transaction value per firm in intra-EU trade is larger for exports than for imports, while for extra-EU trade the opposite is true for all firm types except for manufacturing traders.28 For total trade we observe the same discrepancy as for intra-EU trade, except for wholesale traders where the transaction value per firm is smaller for exports than for imports.

 We close this section with a note on the German trade surplus.
 Germany is well known for its large and persistent export surplus in merchandise trade.
 Naturally, the explanation of this is beyond the scope of this paper.
 But what we can do is answer two very simple questions: First, to what extent is the trade surplus reflected in a lower number of importing firms than exporting firms and in lower imports per firm than exports per firm?
 And second, does this decomposition vary across our five firm types?
-We provide answers by looking at the ratio of export values (X) to import values (M), each expressed as a product of trade per firm, denoted by x and m, and the number of trading firms, denoted by $n_x$ and $n_m$ .
-In Table A.11, column one gives X/M while column two gives x/m and column three has $n_x/n_m$ .
-Of course, we have $X/M = (x/m)(n_x/n_m)$ .
-Table A.11 is visualized in Figure 5, where the left panel (total value) depicts X/M, while the other two panels depict the components x/m (per firm) and $n_x/n_m$ (number of firms).
-For reasons of space, we restrict our analysis to total trade.
+We provide answers by looking at the ratio of export values (X) to import values (M), each expressed as a product of trade per firm, denoted by x and x, and the number of trading firms, denoted by x and x, and x, and the number of trading firms, denoted by x and x, and x, and x, and the number of trading firms, denoted by x and x, and the number of trading firms, denoted by x and x, and x, and x, and x, and x, and the number of trading firms, denoted by x, and x, and x, and x, and the number of trading firms, denoted by x, and x, and x, and the number of trading firms are invariant.
+Table A.11 is visualized in Figure 5, where the left panel (total value) depicts x, while the other two panels depict the components x, and x, and x, and x, and analysis to total trade.